Do Cats Run Away to Die? The Surprising Truth

 Tips to find a missing cat

-Whether you believe your cat is alive or not, it's important to find them.
+Whether you believe they are alive or not, it's important to find your missing cat.
 While it is a stressful time, there are some tips and tricks that will make finding your lost cat easier.

 Utilize social media